 - Hazard Communication

-Supervisors conduct weekly “Toolbox Talks” to keep their crews mindful of safety practices in general and any hazards specific to their current work sites.
+Supervisors take the time to conduct a Daily Huddle to keep their crews mindful of safety practices in general and to address any hazards specific to their current work sites.

 Why do you work at McAninch?

-Reece Turner – 2 Years with McAninch – Driver
+John Hollinger – 46 Years with McAninch – Lowboy Driver